chapter five

-5 Running Applications with Pods
+5 Running applications with pods

 This chapter covers

-• Understanding how and when to group containers
+• How and when to group containers

 • Running an application by creating a Pod object from a YAML file